MonirZaman/MonirZaman.github.io/_posts/2020-02-20-Interactive-Visualization.md

 ## Parallel coordinate plot using plotly

 Parallel plot is useful to display high dimensional data.
-Plotly can visualize data that conditional dependencies. `sample.csv` contains example of such data.
+Plotly can visualize data that have conditional dependencies. `sample.csv` contains example of such data.

 ```
 import plotly.express as px